Writing my Wilson’s Promontory travel guide was easy as it was one of the highlights of my working holiday in Australia.

 From Melbourne, you take the South Gippsland Highway and turn off at either Meeniyan or Foster to get to the park entrance.
-The drive is very scenic and if you get bored along the way there a number of places to rest such as Leongatha, before you reach the prom.
+The drive is very scenic and if you get bored along the way there are a number of places to rest such as Leongatha before you reach the prom.

 As it is a national park there is not a lot of accommodation.
 There are a few lodges, but these can be pricey and are often booked up.
 The closest backpackers to Wilson’s Prom is Foster Backpackers Hostel, and they offer a bus service to the park.